PerilousBooklet/lite-xl-ide/README.md

 lspconfig.clangd.setup()
 ```

-Do the same by adding an appropriate `lspconfig.lspname.setup()` instruction for every desired language.
+Do the same by adding an appropriate `lspconfig.lsp_name.setup()` instruction for every desired language.

 The LSP servers names can be found in [here](https://github.com/lite-xl/lite-xl-lsp/blob/master/config.lua).